Miguel de la Espriella

-Miguel de la Espriella (born November 14, 1947), more commonly known by his artistic name, Noble, is a self-taught painter and sculptor from Sucre, Colombia, whose art has been presented widely within his country and throughout the world.
+Miguel de la Espriella (14 November 1947 – 16 January 2025), more commonly known by his artistic name, Noble, was a Colombian self-taught painter and sculptor from Sucre, whose art has been presented widely within his country and throughout the world.

 Noble's work principally reflects the theme of nature that he experienced in the countryside while growing up on the Colombian coast.

 The paintings for which he is best known are most often an integration of still lifes and landscapes with a strong "ethereal" presence related to the Latin American school of magic realism and reminiscent of the land in which Macondo, the imaginary town written about in "100 Years of Solitude" by García Márquez the winner of the 1982 Nobel Prize in Literature, could have been set.
 Indeed, it may be this essence to Noble's artwork that provoked Gabo to write about it when he said: